9 Must-Have Plugins for your new WordPress site!

 Basically, you need WordPress plugins so as to extend its functionality.
 You want your WordPress website to do more?
 You need specific plugins.

 The more different things you want on your website, the more you stand for an additional plugin.
+If you want to run a WordPress based membership site, I encourage you take a look at this WordPress Membership Plugins

 Plugins maybe dangerous